Vivek-Py/Taskly/README.md

 # Taskly

+Taskly is a task management application designed to help users efficiently manage their tasks.
+It provides a user-friendly interface for creating, editing, deleting, and organizing tasks with various features such as filtering, sorting, and pagination.

+## Overview

 This project was bootstrapped with following:

 - [Create React App](https://create-react-app.dev/)
 - [Yarn](https://yarnpkg.com/)
 - [Tailwind CSS]()
 - [Framer Motion]()

+## Assumptions and Design Decisions

+- The application assumes users are familiar with basic task management concepts.
+- The design prioritizes simplicity and ease of use, ensuring that users can quickly navigate and manage their tasks.
+- Local persistence is implemented using browser storage to maintain task data between sessions.

+## Bonus Milestones Implemented

+- Animations and Transitions: Smooth animations and transitions are integrated using Framer Motion to enhance the user experience.

+## Interesting Things

+- The application leverages Tailwind CSS for rapid UI development and consistent styling.
+- Framer Motion is used to create engaging animations, making the application more interactive and visually appealing.
+- The search capability allows users to quickly find specific tasks, improving overall productivity.
+- Custom fields enable users to tailor the task details to their specific needs, providing flexibility in task management.

 ## Milestones Achieved